 You can very much relate the same as the world is passing through one such critical VUCA phase in the form of COVID-19 outbreak wherein all conventional rules of industry, economy, globalization, inventory management, supply chain management, and almost everything have been changed or stands irrelevant.

 Supply chain operations are already complex in nature and quite interdependent.
 Further, VUCA has added new challenges in the same and that’s why VUCA is a new wake-up call for the Supply Chain fraternity.

 Reference to previous articles of VUCA Trilogy

 This is the third article in the VUCA trilogy.
-For a detailed understanding on Volatility, Uncertainty, Complexity and Ambiguity (VUCA), refer my article namely “VUCA – The basics of dynamic global mindset” and to understand what leadership qualities required to leading the organization in VUCA world, refer my another article on “Leadership – The VUCA Perspective” It will help you to understand VUCA concept and its requirement in a better manner.
+For a detailed understanding of Volatility, Uncertainty, Complexity, and Ambiguity (VUCA) refer to my article namely “VUCA – The basics of dynamic global mindset” and to understand what leadership qualities required to leading the organization in the VUCA world, refer to my another article on “Leadership – The VUCA Perspective” It will help you to understand VUCA concept and its requirement in a better manner.

 How the VUCA world affects Supply Chain?